box1273002/Entrepreneurship/Business_Plan.md

 From analyzing the literature on the subject, we confirmed that most of the target audience would use the system as an intervention rather than as a guide.
 Based on this, we tailored our app to take into account the relationships of the user with their family and friends.
 By involving families in the intervention in a Family Media Plan, the project aimed to create tailored strategies for managing screen time, which can be supported by caregivers modeling healthy behaviors.
 This approach is essential for fostering long-term changes in media habits among adolescents.
 Intervening technologies are most effective when paired with support and enforcement of a third-party [[3]](#ref-3).

 The benefits of the intervention were not just short-term; participants in a study by Olsen et al. (2021) [[4]](#ref-4) maintained lower levels of smartphone use and improved well-being for at least six weeks after the intervention ended.
-Ensuring that the user makes it through the initial few days is the hardest part in the “rehabilitation” timeline, hence it is a part we need to focus on the most in terms of encouraging and motivating the user.
+Ensuring that the user makes it through the initial few days is the hardest part in the “rehabilitation” timeline.
+Therefore, a key priority for us will be encouraging and motivating our users to stay on track.

 **Market size and demand:**